AngelDHackerman/santa-lucia-data-analysis-manual/README.md

 ## Project Structure

 This project follows a modular structure to streamline the ETL process and ensure maintainability and scalability.
 Below is an overview of the directory and file structure:

+📂 Project_Root/
+├── 📂 aws/                      # All files related to RDS in the cloud.
+|   ├── show_tables.sql          # Example: Show all the tables and what they contain.
+├── 📂 Data/
+│   ├── 📂 raw/                  # Raw data extracted directly from the lottery website.
+│   │   ├── results_raw_208.txt  # Example of a raw text file containing draw data.
+├── 📂 images/                   # Visualizations and plots used in analysis.
+│   ├── distribution_money.png   # Example: Distribution of prize amounts.
+│   ├── top_10_cities.png        # Example: Top 10 cities with most winning numbers.
+├── 📂 notebooks/                # Jupyter notebooks for analysis and exploration.
+│   ├── visualization_sorteos_premios.ipynb  # Contains combined visualizations and insights. ⚠️
+├── 📂 modules/                  # Python modules for the ETL process.
+│   ├── ETL/
+│   │   ├── extract.py           # Handles data extraction using Selenium.
+│   │   ├── transformer.py       # Transforms raw data into structured datasets.
+│   │   ├── loader.py            # Loads cleaned data into the AWS RDS database.
+├── README.md                    # Main documentation file for the project.
+├── main.py                      # Entry point to orchestrate the ETL process.
+├── download_csv.py              # download the information contained in RDS.
+├── requirements.txt             # Python dependencies required for the project.